Best places to visit in Lucerne

 One of the most significant sights in the city of Lucerne is the Kapellbrücke that was built in the first-half of the 14th century.
 Europe's oldest footbridge is also home to a collection of paintings taking you through a journey of Lucerne’s rich history.
-The chapel bridge was once a part of the defense system to protect the city from enemies and was terribly damaged by fire in the year 1993.
-The bridge was rebuilt and restored soon and today it stands as one of the most visited and photographed attractions in the country.
+The chapel bridge was once a part of the defence system to protect the city from enemies and was terribly damaged by fire in the year 1993.
+The bridge was rebuilt and restored soon and today it stands as one of the best visited and photographed place in the country.

 The ever-popular Lion Monument was constructed to honor the Swiss soldiers who died during the French Revolution in 1792 and was designed by Thorwaldsen in the year 1820.
 The monument features a massive figure of a dying lion taking breathing his last in protected stone lair.
-The monument is enclosed by lush trees and is known as one of the best sights in the city.
+The monument is enclosed by lush trees and is known as one of the best places to visit in Lucerne.